calebjacob/express-vue/README.md

 npm run build
 ```

-This will generate a `/dist` folder with all frontend assets compiled - ready to be served by some other server process.
+This will generate a `app/public/dist` folder with all frontend assets compiled - ready to be served by the Express app.

 ## Conventions